pankajarm/mnist-with-simple-neural-network-scipy-only/README.md

 # mnist-with-simple-neural-network-scipy-only
-Mnist Data with Simple Neural Network based on pure python and scipy, no pandas, numpy or deep learning packages intended..
+Mnist Data with Simple Neural Network based on pure python and numpy.
+No pandas, SK-Learn, Tensorflow, Theano or deep learning packages intended..